aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 provide a "back up" option in case your LDAP server is unreachable, as well as a way of determining if a users password is valid without having to call to your LDAP server and validate it for you.

-> If you do not define the `sync_passwords` key or have it set false, a user is always applied a random 16 character password.
+> If you do not define the `sync_passwords` key or have it set false, a user is always applied a
+> random 16 character hashed password.

 ### Database Sync Attributes

 The `sync_attributes` array defines a set of key-value pairs.
-The key of the array is the column of your `users` database table and the value is the name of the users LDAP attribute.
+The key of each array item is the column of your `users` database table and the value is the name of the users LDAP attribute.